Dental Transition Resources

 Read More »

 When reviewing dental practice financials, most buyers focus on the headline numbers—collections, operatories, and active patients.
-But the true financial health of a practice is buried deeper, in a document many overlook or misunderstand: the Profit & Loss (P&L) statement.
+But the true financial health of a practice is buried deeper, in a document many overlook or misunderstand: the Dental Practice (P&L) statement.
 Whether you’re a first-time buyer or looking to expand, learning how to read a dental P&L is essential.
-It reveals not just how much the practice makes—but how efficiently it runs, what it costs to
+It reveals not just how much the practice makes—but how efficiently it runs, what it costs to operate,

 Read More »